 Reopening Earlier Years: Assessments: Onus of Proof for ETL assessments

-Once you have done this satisfactorily, the onus will normally revert to the taxpayer if he or she is seeking a reduction in the amount of the assessment.
+Once you have done this satisfactorily, the onus of proof will normally revert to the taxpayer if they are appealing against the amount of the assessment.